Here is a breakdown of major shareholders in Caladrius Biosciences Inc. (NASDAQ: CLBS)

 Caladrius Biosciences Inc. (CLBS): Who are the competitors?

-The company’s main competitors (and peers) include Vericel Corporation (VCEL) that is trading 358.72% up over the past 12 months.
-Athersys Inc. (ATHX) is -18.78% down on the 1-year trading charts.
-Short interest in the company’s stock has fallen -211.96% from the last report on Mar 30, 2021 to stand at a total of 1.47 million short shares sold with a short interest ratio of 0.39.
+The company’s main competitors (and peers) include Vericel Corporation (VCEL) that is trading 357.14% up over the past 12 months.
+Athersys Inc. (ATHX) is -30.52% down on the 1-year trading charts.
+Short interest in the company’s stock has risen 18.99% from the last report on Apr 14, 2021 to stand at a total of 1.45 million short shares sold with a short interest ratio of 0.83.